-The parts of the state that allows for conflict currently includes Alamosa, Bent County, and Montrose.
+The state currently allows the individual's HCB service provider to develop the person-centered service plan (because there is no other available willing and qualified entity besides their provider) in Alamosa, Bent, EL Paso, Park, Teller, and Montrose Counties.
 Per the contract the SEP is required to do the following in regards to mitigating conflict.

-Obtaining a waiver annually from the Department to provide direct services based on criteria in applicable Department regulations.
+For those counties where the Dept allows the HCB service provider to develop the person-centered service plan due to lack of other available willing and qualified providers, per the contract the SEP is required to do the following in regards to mitigating conflict: Obtaining a waiver annually from the Dept. to provide direct services based on criteria in applicable Department regulations.
 If the Contractor is granted a waiver to provide services, the Contractor shall provide written notification to the client and/or guardian of the potential influence the Contractor has on the service planning process.
 The Contractor shall provide the client and/or guardian with written information about how to file a provider agency and/or SEP agency complaint.
 Upon client and/or guardian request, the Contractor shall provide an option for the client and/or guardian to request a different SEP to develop the Service Plan.
 The Contractor shall provide an option for the Service Plan to be monitored by a different SEP entity or individual.